penn-cnt/scalp_deep-learning/README.md

 ![pip](https://img.shields.io/pypi/v/pip.svg)
 ![https://img.shields.io/pypi/pyversions/](https://img.shields.io/pypi/pyversions/4)

 This code is designed to facilitate the merging of scalp EEG data collected by different sources.
+The code is based in the Observer design principal and parent-child inheritance to allow for lab code to be added/modified in a simpler fashion.
+We aim to let students still have flexible control over their workflow, but to do so in an environment that is easier to track and understand.

-This is a temporary stand-in for DN3, which was originally specced to be a method for preparing data for deep learning tasks.
+This code is also a possible stand-in for DN3, which was originally specced to be a method for preparing data for deep learning tasks.
 At present DN3 is not ready for lab-wide implementation.
 This code aims to only prepare the data for deep learning ingested, and leaves the metadata for creating a model to the user.

 # Prerequisites
 In order to use this repository, you must have access to Python 3+.